porterjamesj/iou/README.md

 	$ iou add bob 60 all

-The `all` is expanded into the names of everyone in the graph.
+`all` is expanded into the names of everyone in the graph.

 You can also specify that a debt is owed from all but certain individuals.
 For example, if Bob buys some eggs for the group, but